A TOUR OF THE STUDIO WHERE I WORK

 Turn ninety degrees left from the above shot and go through the door with the window and you are in the machine room.
 Everything with a fan (except the console) goes in here.
 This pic was facing left from the door.
 Since the room was built in '96, the gear has progressively grown smaller and smaller, freeing up space.
 The department storage has spilled over into here: processing gear, interfaces, preamps, power supplies, and storage boxes for many of the 250-odd mics we share between the studios, etc.

 Turn ninety degrees to the right and you see the machine racks and the analog tape machines.
 That's a Sony (MCI) APR-24 multitrack with integrated Dolby SR noise reduction.
 Great machine, the final stage of analog high-tech.
 It stores three sets of biasing and EQ for each speed.
 A Sony APR5003v two-track sits behind it.
 We keep these machines to bring in legacy projects whenever they crop up.
-The last one was the remix of a soundtrack for album release.
+The last multitrack job was the remix of a soundtrack for album release.
+I've been doing quite a bit of archival digitizing of two-track masters as well.
 Note the damaged cone from my Gretsch reso now hanging on the rack to the left as industrial art.
 PC and Mac frames are below it.
 They are all connected to their keyboards, mouses, and displays, via extenders.

 Another ninety degrees to the right shows my little office and the kitchenette at the other end of the machine room.
 All of the appliances are courtesy of my thoughtful wife.
 Note the RCA BK5B ribbon mic on the desk.
 I'm repairing its shock mount.
 The floor panels are concrete-filled for rigidity so they don't serve as tympanic sound transmitters.